 The working hours equal 40 hours per week and depend on the nature of the workplace and age of employees.
 It is stipulated that the length of working hours of employees

 - working underground in mining for coal, ores and industrial minerals, in mining construction and at mining workplaces of geological prospecting, equal 37.5 hours per week,

-- with a three-shift and continuous work regime, 37.5 hours per week;
+- with a multi-shift or continuous work regime, 37.5 hours per week;

 - with a two-shift work regime, 38.75 hours per week,

 - for employees under 18 years of age, the duration of a shift on individual days may not exceed 8 hours and, in several basic employment relationships, the duration of the set weekly working hours may not exceed, in aggregate, 40 hours per week.

 The employer has the option of concluding an agreement with two or more employees with shorter working hours and the same type of work, according to which employees will schedule working hours into shifts by mutual agreement in a shared workspace so that each of them fulfills the average weekly working time in a four-week balancing period.